Trust Board Members

 Karen has held board level roles as a Chief Nurse, Chief Operating Officer, Deputy CEO and acting CEO.
 In addition, she held the role of vice chair of her local hospice for a number of years.
 Her more recent role as director of nursing was at Walsall Healthcare Trust where her leadership supported the Trust achieve Outstanding for Caring.
 Karen qualified as a registered nurse in 1991 and her clinical experience has been in cardiology.
 She became a cardiac nurse specialist developing cardiac rehabilitation and heart failure services.
 She has a PhD in Health Related Quality of Life in Chronic Heart Failure from York University, has contributed substantially to the development of cardiac nursing, and raised expectations nationally within the nursing profession.
 In 2017 Karen joined the National nursing team at NHS Improvement working for Dr Ruth May, Chief Nursing Officer for England contributing to the wider nursing and patient experience agenda.
 Karen is passionate about delivering high quality fundamental nursing care.

-Claire Low - director of people
+Claire Low - group chief people officer

-Claire joined the Trust in October 2023 in an interim role alongside her role at United Lincolnshire Hosptials NHS Trust where she has worked as deputy director of people and organisational development since December 2021 before starting work in the director position in October 2022.
+Claire Low - Director of people and innovation Claire joined the Trust in October 2023 in an interim role alongside her role at United Lincolnshire Hospitals NHS Trust where she has worked as deputy director of people and organisational development since December 2021 before starting work in the director position in October 2022.
+She was then appointed group chief people officer in 2024.
 She has a long career spanning over 20 years of working in people services within the NHS and acute trusts and has worked in operational HR, recruitment, transformational projects and deputy director roles, and more recently acted as Director of People at Northern Lincolnshire and Goole Hospitals NHS Trust for a period of two years.
 Claire is passionate about the people agenda and investment in training and development of staff, she graduated from her part-time MBA, which she completed under the apprenticeship scheme at her previous Trust.
 Claire is also a Chartered Fellow of the CIPD and is embedding a ‘just and learning’ as part of the transformation agenda for the People Directorate.

 Sam Wilde - director of finance and business intelligence